Dementia Friendly Newcastle

 Memory cafes and dementia support groups are a safe, comfortable and supportive environment for people with dementia and their carers to socialise.
 They also provide information about living with dementia and local services that are available.
 Other dementia friendly activities and groups available in Newcastle include day clubs, dementia friendly sports, gardening and singing groups.

-Newcastle City Library and Community Hub run a memory cafe for people affected by memory loss and their carers
+Newcastle City Library run a memory cafe for people affected by memory loss and their carers.

 Newcastle United Football Club (NUFC) run a monthly football themed memory cafe at St James’ Park on the last Thursday of the month.

-Chain Reaction run dementia friendly groups including a Friendship hub with opportunity to chat, have a cuppa, play games and socialise with others; as well as a dementia friendly gardening session.
+Chain Reaction run dementia friendly groups including a Memory Tea at Gosforth with opportunity to chat, have a cuppa, play games and socialise with others; as well as a dementia friendly gardening session.
 Places are limited.
 Call to find out more information and book a place.

-Equal Arts Creative Age sessions are ran at the Hatton Gallery and the BALTIC Centre for Contemporary Art.
-These are friendly, creative and inclusive sessions for older adults exploring contemporary art in a dementia-friendly environment.
-Contact Equal Arts for more information.
+Equal Arts Creative Age sessions run in various locations in Newcastle and Gateshead.
+These are friendly, creative and inclusive sessions for older adults exploring art in a dementia-friendly environment.
+They also run HenPower, bringing hen-keeping and creativity to people living in care.

 Protecting vulnerable people